ZE3kr/ZE3kr/README.md

 **Achievements:**
 - Summa Cum Laude graduate in Computer Science from Washington University in St. Louis.
-- Played a key role at ByteDance and Tencent, enhancing user engagement through innovative front-end solutions.
 - Co-founded TLOxygen, serving over 500 users with domain and hosting services.
 - Recognized in various contests for my problem-solving abilities and contributions to programming and mathematics.